zhouhaoyuan123/ZhouSite/replit.md

 ## Overview

 Zhou Site is a static personal website with a minimalist design aesthetic.
-The site features a clean, bordered box design language with a simple navigation grid system.
-It includes a main landing page, a playground section with interactive games (like a football game), and bilingual support (English/Chinese).
+The site features a clean, bordered visual style with bilingual support (English and Chinese).
+It serves as a personal landing page with a navigation grid linking to different sections, including a "Playground" area that contains interactive browser-based games.

 ## User Preferences